shriya-mulay/AnsibleGluster-/README.md

 # AnsibleGluster-

-Installing a single node gluster cluster using Ansible .
+Installing a three node gluster cluster using Ansible .